The Basics of Vulnerability Management

 • Patch management to automatically apply patches and fixes.

-• Penetration testing is a tool used by IT experts to simulate attacks and, in this way, identify weaknesses in the system.
+• Penetration testing is a tool used by IT security teams for simulating attacks and identifying vulnerabilities in the system.

 Not all vulnerability management tools have these features.
 Therefore, you might need to acquire different products to address all these aspects.